Taurus052/CFIEE/Readme.md

 &nbsp; &nbsp;&nbsp; &nbsp;This program is used to analyze RISC-V ELF file and extract CFG related information (excluding the control flow graph in the form of picture).

 ### Program Input
-&nbsp; &nbsp;&nbsp; &nbsp;The program requires an ELF disassemble file(.txt) as input, which can be generated using the RISC-V toolchain.We have prepared several disassembly files in the "objdump_files" folder, which you can use for software functionality testing.
+&nbsp; &nbsp;&nbsp; &nbsp;The program requires an ELF disassemble file(.txt) as input, which can be generated using the RISC-V toolchain.

 ### Program Output
+All files will be stored in "output_files" directory.
 #### 1.  'basic_block.txt':
 &nbsp; &nbsp;&nbsp; &nbsp; This file contains all Basic block information obtained by Program analysis.
 The number of each Basic block, the start and end addresses (and instructions), the length of the Basic block, the jump target address (and instructions) of the Basic block, and the instructions in the Basic block are all reflected in the file.
 #### 2. 'may_used_control_transfers.txt':